-But in addition to checking yourself out and imagining all of the ways a facial is going to better your skin, there are a few other things you need to do—or more importantly not do—before you hop on the table and get your glow on.
-“With the rise of technology, facial treatments have gotten so much more advanced—gone are the days of simple step treatments where you just, ‘lay back and relax,'” says Saime Demirovic, founder of GLO Spa NY, adding that the days leading up to your facial are just as important as the treatment itself.
-“When you’re getting a facial at a high tech spa, what you do in the days before can have an affect on your skin.”
+But in addition to checking yourself out and imagining all of the ways a facial is going to better your skin, there are a few other things you need to do—or more importantly not do—before you hop on the table and get your glow on, especially if you're getting an intense service like a Hydrafacial.
+"With the rise of technology, facial treatments have gotten so much more advanced—gone are the days of simple step treatments where you just, 'lay back and relax,'" says Saime Demirovic, founder of GLO Spa NY, adding that the days leading up to your facial are just as important as the treatment itself.
+"When you're getting a facial at a high-tech spa, what you do in the days before can have an effect on your skin."

 Here, she lays out four things you should never, ever do before a facial.
 But snapping a "before" photo (to compare with the after shot, natch), is highly encouraged.

 1. Get injections: If injectables like Botox and filler are a part of your beauty routine (#itme!), it's important that you space out the appointment with your cosmetic derm from the one with your esthetician.
 Demirovic advises waiting a full two weeks between Botox and a facial to ensure that everything settles properly... because the literal last thing you want to do is mess up the Botox in your face.
 No thanks.

 2. Treat your skin: If you're dealing with breakouts or some other type of skin situation, it may be tempting to go at it with full force in an attempt to deal with it on your own.
 Don't.
 "Sometimes people smother their skin in tea tree oil or glycolic acid and come in with red inflamed skin," says Demirovic.
 "But doing a facial over that is very difficult because your skin literally cannot handle any more exfoliation."
 Resist the urge to try and fix things, and leave that work to the professionals.